-The Chinese overseas education market is the largest in the world with more Chinese students studying abroad than any other country.
+The Chinese overseas education market is the largest in the world with more Chinese students studying abroad than in any other country.
 According to data from China’s Ministry of Education, 459,800 Chinese students went abroad in 2015, an 11.1% increase compared to the year before.
 Of those, 423,000, or 92%, were self-funded.
-In total according to the Unesco institute for statistics there are currently 712,157 students from China studying abroad.
-The vast majority of these students study in either sixth form colleges or (predominantly) universities.
+In total according to the Unesco institute for statistics, there are currently 712,157 students from China studying abroad.
+The vast majority of these students study in either sixth-form colleges or (predominantly) universities.

-The US as well as the United Kingdom and Australia are the most popular destinations for Chinese students.
+The US, as well as the United Kingdom and Australia, are the most popular destinations for Chinese students.
 The UK particularly is seeing huge growth in this area with its highly respected and internationally recognized university sector.
 In 2015 more first-year students from China enrolled at UK universities than those from the whole of the EU put together.
-Last year, 58,810 Chinese undergraduates started their studies, while students from the continent, totalled 57,190.
+Last year, 58,810 Chinese undergraduates started their studies, while students from the continent, totaled 57,190.

 China is a digitally dominated environment.
 For Colleges and Universities communicating online in the most effective way and via the right channels to potential students and families is key.
 University marketing needs to be tailored and adapted for the Chinese market.

-Here are 4 important ways to build your presence, reputation and generate leads for college and university courses in China.
+4 important ways to build your presence, and reputation and generate leads for college and university courses in China

 1) Search Engines (SEO/SEA)

 The first step for the majority of Chinese netizens is to search for information on ‘Baidu‘, China’s largest search engine.
 If your courses and university cannot be found in this way then you are simply invisible in China, regardless of your reputation outside of the country.

 There are two ways to develop your marketing on Baidu: SEO (Search Engine Optimization) and SEA (Search Engine Advertising).